AdamariMosqueda/Data_Mining/Evaluation/Evaluation 1/README.md

 ## 4.- Some data has been provided in a CSV file, some in R vectors.
 The CSV file contains combined data from both years.
 All data manipulation should be done in R (Not in Excel) because this project can be audited in a later stage.

-> Merge with both years
+> + Merge with both years
+>> A new data frame was created, along with the three vectors that we had as data, to have the life expectancy, then a merge was made with the CSV data and the previously created dataframe

 ```R
 dfmerge <- data.frame(Country= Country_Code, Life_Expectancy_1960= Life_Expectancy_At_Birth_1960,
 Life_Expectancy_2013= Life_Expectancy_At_Birth_2013)